-We sell products under an extensive portfolio of well-known licensed brands, including Calvin Klein, Kenneth Cole, Guess?, Cole Haan and Tommy Hilfiger.
-In our team sports business, we have licenses with the National Football League, National Basketball Association, Major League Baseball, National Hockey League, Touch by Alyssa Milano and over 100 U.S. colleges and universities.
+We sell products under an extensive portfolio of well-known licensed brands, including Calvin Klein, Tommy Hilfiger, Karl Lagerfeld, Kenneth Cole, Guess?, Levi's and Cole Haan.
+In our team sports business, we have licenses with the National Football League, National Basketball Association, Major League Baseball, National Hockey League, Touch by Alyssa Milano, Hands High and over 100 U.S. colleges and universities.

-Our products are sold through a cross section of leading retailers such as Macy's, Bloomingdale's, Dillard's, The Bon-Ton Stores, Nordstrom, Saks Fifth Avenue, Lord & Taylor and JC Penney.
+Our products are sold through a cross section of leading retailers such as Macy's, Bloomingdale's, Nordstrom, Lord & Taylor, Dillard's, The Bon-Ton Stores, Saks Fifth Avenue and JC Penney.

-We also distribute through our own retail stores.
-Our retail operating segment consists primarily of our Wilsons Leather and G.H.
-Bass stores, substantially all of which are operated as outlet stores.
-As of January 31, 2015, we operated 185 Wilsons Leather stores and 156 G.H.
+We also distribute apparel and other products through our own retail stores.
+Substantially all of our Wilsons Leather and G.H.
+Bass stores are operated as outlet stores.
+As of January 31, 2016, we operated 199 Wilsons Leather stores and 163 G.H.
 Bass stores, as well as 5 Calvin Klein Performance stores, in 43 states and Puerto Rico.